 Since that January, I have spent three more summers in Alaska, driven through Canada and the western US four times, lived in Colorado for a winter season, reached Utqiagvik, the northernmost town in the Untied States, and traveled throughout New Zealand for ten weeks.
 Through periods of confusion and discouragement, I continue to learn and find happiness wherever I am.
 And I have learned a lot about myself and the world around me.

-This year I am starting an M.S. professional degree in Environmental Conservation at the University of Wisconsin-Madison.
-COVID-19 has changed life for all of us, but I am excited to continue my education this year and graduate on time next summer in 2021.
+In 2021, I completed my M.S. professional degree in Environmental Conservation at the University of Wisconsin-Madison.
+COVID-19 has changed life for all of us, but I am excited to continue my professional development as a Conservation Programs Coordinator at the Natural Resources Foundation of Wisconsin in Madison.

 Sometimes I still feel as though I’m stumbling through life.
 But aren’t we all?